Travel advice for Nepal

 Many of Nepal’s animist peoples follow the Hindu calendar, but local nature-worshipping rites take place across the hills throughout the year.
 Shamanic rites usually take place at home, at the request of a particular family, although shamans themselves have their own calendar of fairs (mela) at which they converge on a particular holy spot.
 You’ll have to travel widely and sensitively to have the chance to witness a shaman in action.

 Jubilant Nepali weddings are always scheduled on astrologically auspicious days, which fall in the greatest numbers during the months of Magh, Phaagun and Baisaakh.
 The approach of a wedding party is often heralded by a hired band baajaa or brass band and open-air feasts go on until the early hours.
-The bride usually wears red, and for the rest of her married life she will colour the parting of her hair with red sindur.
+The bride usually wears red, and for the rest of her married life she will color the parting of her hair with red sindur.

 Funeral processions should be left in peace.
-The body is normally carried to the cremation site within hours of death by white-shrouded friends and relatives; white is the colour of mourning for Hindus, and the eldest son is expected to shave his head and wear white for a year following the death of a parent.
+The body is normally carried to the cremation site within hours of death by white-shrouded friends and relatives; white is the color of mourning for Hindus, and the eldest son is expected to shave his head and wear white for a year following the death of a parent.
 Many of the hill tribes conduct special shamanic rites to guide the deceased’s soul to the land of the dead.

 Knowing when and where festivals are held will not only enliven your time in Nepal, but should also help you avoid annoyances such as closed offices and booked-up buses.
 Unfortunately, as most are governed by the lunar calendar, festival dates vary annually, and determining them more than a year in advance is a highly complicated business best left to astrologers.
 Each lunar cycle is divided into “bright” (waning) and “dark” (waxing) halves, which are in turn divided into fourteen lunar “days”.
 Each of these days has a name – purnima is the full moon, astami the eighth day, aunshi the new moon, and so on.
 Thus lunar festivals are always observed on a given day of either the bright or dark half of a given Nepali month.
 The following list details Nepal’s most widely observed festivals, plus a few notable smaller events.
 For upcoming festival dates, check one of the online Nepali calendars (try visitnepal.com or nepalhomepage.com).